opf/openproject/docs/release-notes/14-5-0/README.md

 In these Release Notes, we will give an overview of important feature changes as well as breaking changes for developers.
 At the end, you will find a complete list of all changes and bug fixes.

+## Important updates for Docker compose

+The installation repository for Docker Compose has been moved to https://github.com/opf/openproject-docker-compose

+When updating, you will note that the repository now only contains the Docker compose setup, and the legacy Kubernetes deployment option has been removed.
+This means the folder structure has been changed slightly.
+No other changes are necessary.
+As we introduced a new local image starting in 14.4., the command to install and upgrade the Docker compose setup has been changed.
+Please double-check the [Docker compose installation guide](../../installation-and-operations/installation/docker/) on how to upgrade your installation.

+If you are looking for an option to install OpenProject on Kubernetes, please use our [OpenProject Helm chart](../../installation-and-operations/installation/helm-chart/).

 ## Important feature changes

 ### Keep and restore local versions of WYSIWYG content changes